 For the Balinese, Sarasvati and the subsequent Pagerwesi aim to bring a plethora of knowledge and wisdom to the people.
 Sarasvati takes place every 210 days, with celebrators making offerings, blessing books and praying in their homes or temples.
 Four days later, people acknowledge Pagerwesi with floral displays and praying for the god to wipe out bad and evil beings throughout the world.

-The Tumpek Holidays, including Tumpek Uduh and Tumpek Krulut, provide the Balinese with an opportunity to create offerings in exchange for luck, safety, and blessings.
+Lesser known Balinese holidays are the Tumpek Holidays, including Tumpek Uduh and Tumpek Krulut, provide the Balinese with an opportunity to create offerings in exchange for luck, safety, and blessings.
 From making offerings to musical instruments to doing so for plants and crops, the Balinese have plenty of chances to bring blessings to their own life.